rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 | ``Double``, ``char``, ``Char``  |                         |                             |
 +---------------------------------+-------------------------+-----------------------------+

-The ``typeof`` expression value of all other types is to be evaluated during program execution.
-The result of the evaluation is the ``typeof`` value.
+- for all other types is evaluated during program execution:

 +------------------------+-----------------------------+
 | **Type of Expression** | **Code Example**            |